nola-a/okgit/README.md

 $ git checkout -b develop-try-merge
 $ git checkout merge feature1
 ```
-Once all merge activities are completed and we are satisfied from the outcome just:
+Once the merge is done, the resulting outcome will be:

 ```bash
 $ git checkout develop
 $ git checkout merge develop-try-merge
 ```
-Even if this approach can appear too complex, just consider this use case: you are in the middle of merge (probably it will take you 2 days) using this approach, you can pause this task, do something else (for example facing with a production issue) and then resume the merge task
+Even though this approach might appear complex, just consider this use case: you are in the middle of merge (taking something like 2 days) using this strategy, you can pause this task anytime to do something else (e.g. facing a production issue) and you could resume it later on.

 ### Item 9: how to approach conflicts
-Merging and rebasing can expose some little issues, such as conflicts.
-In quick summary, it means that two commits are changing the same line, and Git was not able to merge them applying the default merge strategy, so it is asking IC to manually solve the conflict.
+Merging and rebasing might cause some issues, such as conflicts.
+In brief, it means that two commits are changing the same line, and Git was not able to merge them applying the default merge strategy, so it is asking the IC to manually solve the conflict.
-Again, using the git status command, Git tells us which files contain conflicts.
-Once all conflicts are solved, compilation and testing are successfully done.
+Again, we could take advantage of the git status command to list the files affected by conflicts.
+Once all the conflicts are resolved, we might proceed compiling and testing the resulting source code.
 ```bash
 ~/repos/testrepo$ git pull
 Auto-merging Minor fix